Machine Learning Detection of Road Surface Conditions: A Generalizable Model using Traffic Cameras and Weather Data: Introduction

 \subsection{Contributions}

-This study focuses on methods that are important for building a trustworthy model \citep{bostrom2023trust} with the NYSDOT that can also be applied to broad range of scenarios and other locations.
-Many past studies sought to solve a similar task of automating road weather condition classification; however, some limitations of past studies include the use of one or few camera sites, the use of a limited number of road surface classes, omission of details about the underlying datasets and labeling techniques, evaluation on images from the same camera, or reliance on other equipment like in-vehicle dash cameras or expensive sensor data.
-Relative to past studies, five main contributions of the work presented in this paper include:
+This study focuses on methods for building a trustworthy model \citep{bostrom2023trust} with NYSDOT that can generalize across scenarios and locations.
+While many past studies addressed automated road-weather condition classification, they were often limited by few camera sites, few surface classes, limited dataset and labeling details, same-camera evaluation, or reliance on in-vehicle cameras or expensive sensors.
+Relative to past studies, this work offers five key contributions:

 \begin{enumerate} \item Close collaboration with the NYSDOT with the goal of creating a model that is trustworthy, a concept referred to as ``co-design” \citep{bostrom2023trust}. \item Dataset curation integrates social science techniques and risk communication perspectives, ensuring transparent rules for human labeling that enhance understanding and can be applied to new camera systems. \item Emphasis on improving model performance on \textit{completely new} camera sites.
 Generalizability is a critical aspect to consider in order to eventually operationalize use of the model by the NYSDOT and other transportation agencies. \item Creation of a robust dataset containing 45 unique cameras sites of \textit{varying quality} that are representative of cameras across the state, rather than including only high quality images that inflate performance. \item Inclusion of varied classes that encompass a wide range of road surface conditions that are prevalent in images and critical for operational needs, developed in collaboration with NYSDOT. \end{enumerate}